HritikaGupta22/Stream-lit/README.md

 # Dashboard using streamlit
-open streamlit.ipynb, on second cell after there is a link to dashboard. under which report is written after opening the link, upload the life expectancy.csv file which is present in this folder. choose Atleast one values in the slicer.
+Navigate to the streamlit.ipynb file.
+In the second cell, find a hyperlink leading to the dashboard.

+Click on the provided link, where you will find a report.
+Upon accessing the link, import the life_expectancy.csv file located in the same folder.

+Select at least one value using the slicer options.